 Points awarded are as follows.
 1st place = 1 point, 2nd place = 2 points and 3rd place = 3 points, etc. In the event of a tie, ’Total Weight’ of the following will determine the winner.

 Heaviest regular season 1 day tournament weight plus

 Classic Weight = ‘Total Weight’

 17. Tournament Waters.
 Tournament waters designated as “Bay Only” consists of the waters west of the Glenora Ferry (Boats must remain west of the west pilings at both Ferry landing zones) to the entrance of the Murray Canal.
 Your boat cannot enter the Murray Canal.
 Tournament waters designated as “Lake Ontario Open” consists of all water accessible by boat from the Bay of Quinte.
 Locking through to others waters is not permitted

-18. NO alcoholic beverages or illegal drugs may be consumed by (or in the possession of) any competitor or located in the boat.
+18. NO alcoholic beverages or drugs may be consumed by (or in the possession of) any angler.
 If an Angler/or team is found in violation of this rule the said Angler/team will be banned from the Quinte Fishing series for 13 months from the time of the offense with no refund of tournament fees.
 Teams caught cheating will have their names publicly announced.

 19. Fishing is prohibited within 100 ft. of another competitor's boat.
 No fishing is allowed within 100 yards of Ministry nets or a Marina's fuel pumps.

 20. Decisions of the Tournament Director are final.
 No protests will be allowed after the final team weighs-in.
 A $50.00 deposit must be paid and is refundable only if the protest is upheld.

 21. Competitors may obtain fuel or repairs from Marinas or use wash room facilities providing one (1) team member remain in the boat and cannot fish.